Last Updated on November 12, 2022 by Rebecca Lake

 You can invest with pennies and grow a portfolio.
 To me, that’s genius considering how many people don’t invest because they think they don’t have the money.

 Acorns doesn’t charge any trade fees or account minimums.
-If that sounds good, head here to open your account and start saving your spare change for just $1 a month.
+If that sounds good, head here to open your account and get $5 to start investing!

 Impulse spending is one of the worst money habits you can fall into.
 Because it’s so easy to spend money without planning it or even thinking about it.